zeditor01/cdc_examples/C005_zcx.md

 [Back to README.md and Table of Contents.](README.md)

-# Setting Up Classic CDC for IMS - Worked Example
+# Setting Up CDC for Kafka in z/OS Container Extensions (zCX) - Worked Example
 This chapter is a worked example of setting up CDC for Kafka inside a zCX container.

 * The primary focus of this article is the zCX deployment of a CDC agent. (the example is CDC for Kafka, but it could be any CDC agent).